Text Version of the Interview

 If you don't understand the business you're serving and the clients you're serving, you're not contributing what you need to do to the team.

-They should be able to look and review and understand purchase and sell agreement.
+They should be able to look and review and understand purchase and sell agreements.
 They should understand what liabilities we're assuming in a purchase deal or what we're shedding in a divestiture.

 Do they need to understand every single word?
 No, but they should be able to issue a spot if they're in a negotiation without us or in an email exchange where legal may not be CC'd.